How to Answer “Tell Me About Yourself” in an Interview (with Sample Answers)

 Questions Answered

-It’s a great ice breaker question for the hiring manager and also an excellent way to extract some quality information from the candidate.
+It’s a great icebreaker question for the hiring manager and an excellent way to extract some quality information from the candidate.

-When initially meeting the person interviewing you for the job, look them in the eyes, give them a nice smile, and tell them your full name (with a handshake if appropriate).
+When initially meeting the person interviewing you for the job, look them in the eyes, give them a friendly smile, and tell them your full name (with a handshake if appropriate).

 It’s that simple!

-Additional small talk often takes place and then the questions start rolling in – often starting with the hiring manager asking for more details about yourself.
+Additional small talk often takes place, and then the questions start rolling in – usually starting with the hiring manager asking for more details about yourself.

 “Tell Me About Yourself” Variations

-Most hiring managers will directly ask you this questions but some might ask in an alternative way.
-These questions are often phrased in a way to make the conversation flow better.
+Most hiring managers will directly ask you these questions, but some might ask in an alternative way.
+These questions are often phrased to make the conversation flow better.
 They could do so by saying:

-How to Answer “tell me about yourself” Interview Question
+How to Answer the “tell me about yourself” Interview Question

 1. Customize Your Answer to the Job Description/Company

-- The interviewer is looking for an answer that’s relevant to the position and company you’re applying for, so start with a significant strength the hiring manager mentioned in the job description.
+• The interviewer is looking for an answer relevant to the position and company you’re applying for, so start with a significant strength the hiring manager mentioned in the job description.

-- Before the interview, read through the job description and spend time on their website to get to know what it is they are seeking.
+• Before the interview, please read through the job description and spend time on their website to get to know what they are seeking.

 2. Provide Numbers/Metrics